 In the example below showing a GM normalized chart, the SPY ETF tracks the total return of the S&P 500, while the SPX index shows the price change of the S&P 500.

 Should you use adjusted or unadjusted prices?

-In short, we believe adjusted prices is the more appropriate way to look at historical price.
+In short, we believe using adjusted prices is a more appropriate way to look at the historical price.
 However, there is no “correct” way to look at historical prices.
 Many investors look at historical price dividend unadjusted because the default on popular websites like Yahoo is to use an unadjusted price.

 During the lifecycle of a stock, certain corporate actions impact the stock price per share which doesn’t impact the intrinsic value of a company.
 The easiest example is a stock split.
 If stock ABC was $100 per share on Jan 1, 2019 and has a 2-1 stock split on Jan 2, 2019, the majority of investors expect the historical stock chart to show an adjusted price of $50 on Jan 1 so that there's not a big decline from $100 to $50 on the chart.
 Even though an old newspaper from Jan 1 would show the stock price of $100.

 This same logic applies to dividends.
 When a company pays a dividend on its ex-dividend date, the price per share declines by the dividend amount because a payment is made from the company to the shareholders.
 Importantly, this decline is “automatic” and enforced by arbitrageurs.
 It is not determined by investor sentiment or view of the dividend.